 Sign up to play hockey as it should be played at the Jasper Pond Hockey Tournament.
-This Challenge will bring our nation's most classic winter game to one of the most scenic venues in Canada.
+This Challenge will bring our nation's most classic winter game to one of the most scenic venues in Canada: Lake Mildred at the Fairmont Jasper Park Lodge.
 20 plus teams will compete in a 4 on 4 Pond hockey tournament with a minimum of 4 and maximum of 8 players.

 Pyramid Winter Fete